georgiacarr123/McrDig/deploy.md

 3. Once you've given your repository its name, click **Create Repository**.

 4. Now you'll want to add a new remote to your existing local repository that points to the new repository.
-Inside the command line, whilst in your **currency-converter** project folder type the following:
+Inside the command line, whilst in your project folder (which should have a git repo initialised inside of it) type the following:

 ```bash
 git remote add deploy <https://github.com/username/username.github.io>